kgdunn/pid-book/univariate-review/univariate-review.rst

 #.
 Using the known normal distribution for :math:`\displaystyle \overline{x} \sim \mathcal{N}\left(\mu, \sigma^2/n\right)`, we can find the vertical, dashed red lines shown in the previous figure, that contain 95% of the area under the distribution for :math:`\overline{x}`.

 #.
 These vertical lines are symmetrical about 0, and we will call them :math:`-c_n` and :math:`+c_n`, where the subscript :math:`n` refers to the fact that they are from the normal distribution (it doesn't refer to the :math:`n` samples).
-From the preceding section on q-q plots we can calculate the :math:`c_n` value from R using: ``qnorm(1 - 0.05/2)``, so that there is 2.5% area in each tail.
+From the preceding section on q-q plots we know how to calculate the :math:`c_n` value from R: using ``qnorm(1 - 0.05/2)``, so that there is 2.5% area in each tail.

 #.
 Finally, we construct an interval for the true population mean, :math:`\mu`, using the standard form: